Alberta Justice

 The Ministry of Justice of Alberta, commonly called Alberta Justice, is the Cabinet ministry responsible for providing legal advice and overseeing provincial law enforcement to the government of Alberta, Canada.
 The ministry was created in 2012 by merging the Ministry of Justice and Attorney General and Ministry of the Solicitor General and Public Security.
 It was formerly called Alberta Justice and Solicitor General from 2012 to 2022.

-The current Minister of Justice is Tyler Shandro since February 25, 2022.
+The current Minister of Justice is Mickey Amery since June 9, 2023.